uwspstar/20-Day-Challenge-List/Docker/Quick Start Demo_01.md

-# Quick Start Demo: Using a Dockerfile to Containerize a Small Python Project
+# Quick Start Demo 01: Using a Dockerfile to Containerize a Small Python Project

 #### Project Overview
 - **English**: Let's create a simple Python project that generates a random joke using an external API.
 We will containerize this project using a Dockerfile and run it in a Docker container.